Priyanshi142/AndroidApp/README.md

 # AndroidApp
-To make an android app which will be helpful during covid 19.
+To make an website which will be helpful during covid 19.